Sometimes readers email me to say that it can’t be easy coming up with original content every week…but it would be nice if I could at least try.

 Busy Earning (Jungle)

-Keith wonders how anyone could afford to retire early.
-This is partly because he always ends up paying a price premium for convenience and speed.
+Keith just didn’t ever seem to have time to fire his financial adviser.
+He wonders how anyone could afford to retire early.
+He always ends up paying a price premium for convenience and speed.
 Money is leaking out of Keith’s life like blood spurting from an arterial wound and he has no idea how much is enough.

 Keith is busy.
 Being busy is a badge of pride at the office.
 It’s reassuring for Keith to feel that he is in demand.
 And being busy is a great distraction from thinking about what we really want in life.

-In short, Keith is busy earning to the exclusion of everything else.
-But what’s the point of holding down a high paid job if you’re too busy earning to get rich or have fun?
+In short, Keith is busy earning.
+But what’s the point if you’re too busy earning to get rich or have fun?

 Big Yellow Taxi (Joni Mitchell)

-I’m sorry to have to report that the whole construction of a society based on cars, convenience, passive entertainment and sedentary lifestyles has been a bit of a clusterfuck.
+I’m sorry to have to report that the whole construction of a society based on cars, convenience, passive entertainment and sedentary lifestyles has been a clusterfuck.
 Joni Mitchell absolutely nails it in the lyrics:

 They took all the trees and put them in a tree museum and charged the people a dollar and a half just to see them…they paved paradise, put up a parking lot